kunal-1207/OpsForge/README.md

  ↓
 Incident Response
 ```

-The purpose is to connect reliability targets with operational decisions.
+The goal is to connect reliability targets with actual operational decisions rather than treating SLOs as documentation only.

 ---

-Failure Engineering
+# Failure Engineering

-A reliability platform should not only demonstrate the happy path.
+A reliability platform should demonstrate more than the happy path.

-OpsForge includes controlled failure scenarios covering:
+OpsForge models controlled failure scenarios including:

-Application failure
+### Application Failure

 ```text
 Application Failure
        ↓